-- By running ads between early November and Thanksgiving, you can introduce and educate the audience to your product and offer.
-The call to action should be an early bird access opt in that will give them access to the Black Friday Cyber Monday deals before anyone else.
+- By running ads between early November and Thanksgiving, you can introduce and educate the audience about your product and offer.
+The call to action should be early bird access opt-in, giving them access to the Black Friday Cyber Monday deals before anyone else.

 - Not only will you benefit from warming up your audience early to maximize conversions, but you’ll also beat the expensive ad costs that typically start the Monday of Thanksgiving week.
 By the time competitors see their CPM rates increase 50 to 100%, you will already have the market on your email list and be promoting your offer at little to no cost.

 Pre Black Friday / Cyber Monday Promotional Sequence

 Here’s a typical sequence that can work.

 - Start promoting the first week of November, with ads to your target audience introducing the product and educating them while offering an email opt-in to the early bird access.

 - Between the first week of November and Thanksgiving, do three dedicated promotional emails to prime your list to buy.